rawiriblundell/sh_libpath/CONTRIBUTING.md

 Please look at some of the other code and try to be consistent with it.

+### Portability

+This project will try to code on the more portable side.
+Perhaps not strictly portable, but at least in a way that it can be refactored up or down the portability scale.

+Fundamentally: POSIX plus named arrays as a minimum.

+### Scoping variables

+`local`

+As much as I'd love to use this, [it's a mess out there](https://unix.stackexchange.com/questions/493729/list-of-shells-that-support-local-keyword-for-defining-local-variables)

+So instead of using `local`, the preference will be to pseudoscope.

 ## The Unofficial Strict Mode

 There is a lot of advice on the internet to "always use The Unofficial Strict Mode."